ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 --- abstract

-This document specifies a format for key attestation claims to provide evidence of the security properties of trusted execution environments and secure elements in which private keys may be generated and stored.
-This evidence is intended to be used by a Relying Party, such as a Certification Authority (CA), as part of validating an incoming certificate signing request (CSR).
-The specification defines key claims using ASN.1 and CDDL.
+This document specifies a vendor-agnostic format for attesting to the protection properties of a symmetric or asymmetric cryptographic key within an HSM or TPM to support applications such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested cerificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.
+This specification includes a format for requesting a key attestation containing certain attributes.
+This specification is called "PKIX Attestation" because it is designed to be easy to implement on top of a code base that already supports X.509 and PKCS#11 data models.

 --- middle

 # Introduction

+This specification is targeted at attesting to the storage of cryptographic key matarial -- symmetric keys or asymmetric private keys -- within a hardware cryptographic module such as a Hardware Security Module (HSM) or Trusted Platform Module (TPM).
+This requires providing evidence to the key protection properties of that key, referred to in this specificion as "key attributes", as well as to the operational state of the hardware platform, referred to as "platform attributes".
+This specification also provides a format for requesting that a cryptographic module produce a key attestation containing a specific set of attributes.
+See {{sec-info-model}} for the full information model.

+As described below in {{sec-arch}} "Architecture and Conceptual Model", this specification uses a simplified of the Remote ATtestation procedureS (RATS) Architecture [!RFC9443] by assuming that the attesting environment and the target environment are the same envirnoment, and that this envilonment only produces self-attested evidence as this aligns with the target hardware platforms.
+As such, the attestation data format specified in {{sec-info-model}} only contains evidence (referred to in this document as "attributes") and does not provide for any form of endorsement except for endorsement of the device's attestationg signing key which is endorsed via an X.509 certificate chain rooted in a trust anchor belonging either to the device manufacturer or to the device operator, as described in {{sec-ak-chain}}.

+Unlike other attestation data formats defined by the RATS working group, the format defined in this document is targeting devices designed to operate within Public Key Infrastructure (PKI) ecosystems;
+this motivates the following design choices:

+* Attestation data structure defined in ASN.1 [X680] and encoded in Distinguished Encoding Rules (DER) [X.690].
+* Endorsement of attesting key uses an X.509 certificate chain [!RFC5280].
+* Key attributes are mostly just a mapping of the private key properties from PKCS#11 [PKCS11].

-When a PKI End Entity provides a Certificate Signing Request (CSR) in requesting a certificate from a Certification Authority (CA), that entity may wish to provide evidence of the security properties of the hardware security module where the private key resides.
-This evidence is verified by a Relying Party, such as a CA, as part of the CSR validation against a given certificate policy. [{{I-D.ietf-lamps-csr-attestation}}] specifies how to carry evidence within PKCS#10 [{{RFC2986}}] or Certificate Request Message Format (CRMF) [{{RFC4211}}].
+For these reasons, this attestation format is called "PKIX Key Attestation" and may be used, for example within a Certificate Signing Request (CSR) object; [{{I-D.ietf-lamps-csr-attestation}}] specifies how to carry evidence within PKCS#10 [{{RFC2986}}] or Certificate Request Message Format (CRMF) [{{RFC4211}}].

-The content and encoding of this evidence in a CSR are not constrained by [{{I-D.ietf-lamps-csr-attestation}}].
-Hence, it is possible to use the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}} or, when a DER-based encoding of claims is desired, {{I-D.ietf-rats-pkix-evidence}}.
-For the latter, ASN.1 {{X.680}}{{RFC5912}} is used to describe the claims, and for EATs the claims are defined in CDDL.
+This document provides a vendor-agnostic format for attesting to the logical and physical protection properties of a cryptographic key and it envisions uses such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested cerificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.

-This specification defines the architecture for performing key attestation and registers claims for use with {{I-D.ietf-rats-eat}}
+This specification defines the architecture for performing key attestation and registers attributes for use with {{I-D.ietf-rats-eat}}
 and {{I-D.ietf-rats-pkix-evidence}}.

 # Terminology

+TODO: I think some of this terminology is not needed.

 The following terms are used in this document: